star-constellation/Hyprland-Wofi-Wallpaper-Launcher/README.md

 at custom/scripts(config) and custom-scripts(.css), you can definitely customize it.
 Maybe your script :D.

 # Optional ( Must do if you want the full script or don't know what to do )
-Put the wall-launcher.sh script on ~/.config/wofi if you will stick to the "bind = $mainMod, (character you want e,g W), exec, .config/wofi/./wall-launcher.sh" because if you didn't put it in ~/.config/wofi while sticking to "bind = $mainMod, (character you want e,g W), exec, .config/wofi/./wall-launcher.sh" the command will not find the exact path of the script.
+Put the wall-launcher.sh script on ~/.config/wofi if you will stick to the "bind = $mainMod, {character you want e,g W}, exec, .config/wofi/./wall-launcher.sh" because if you didn't put it in ~/.config/wofi while sticking to "bind = $mainMod, (character you want e,g W), exec, .config/wofi/./wall-launcher.sh" the command will not find the exact path of the script.

 if you want my whole wallpaper, I would happily post it. you can also download it.